learrieta/JavaCalculator/README.md

 The programming language use is:
 -
-Java with Java AWT (Abstract Window Tool)
+Java with  the library Java AWT (Abstract Window Tool) and Java Swing.

 # Useful Websites